We speak with thousands of customers or potential customers every year. As you can imagine, we get a lot of questions.

 The short answer is yes, we have multiple types of financing.

-Otherwise, we partner with Wells Fargo to offer multiple 0% interest credit line options.
+We partner with Wells Fargo to offer multiple 0% interest credit line options.
 The length of this deal varies depending on the equipment you purchase.
 The 0% period can last anywhere from 12 to 72 months.
 Some longer plans also exist, but they generally carry interest with them from the start.

 Lastly, second-look plans exist for those with low credit scores, and they can be discussed individually with one of our licensed representatives.